-LP7 Access to Cinemas, Theatres, Auditoriums and similar premises

-- (a) Licensees are required to restrict children from viewing age-restricted films according to the recommendations of the British Board of Film Classification or, where relevant, any age restriction agreed by the Council.
-The licensee should state in the operating schedule what measures are to be put in place to control such access - (b) For regulated entertainment especially presented for children, the Council will, where relevant representations have been made, require the following arrangements in order to control entry to and exit from the premises to ensure their safety: - (i) An adult member of staff to be stationed in the vicinity of every exit, subject to there being a minimum of one member of staff per 50 children or part thereof - (ii) No child, unless accompanied by an adult, to be permitted in the front two rows of any balcony - (iii) No standing to be permitted in any part of the auditorium during the performance - Note The Council will expect these issues to be satisfactorily addressed in operating schedules.
+LP7 Acces s to Cine mas, Theatres, Auditoriums and similar premises (a) Licensees are required to restrict children from viewing age films according to the recommendations of the British Boa Classification or, where relevant, any age restriction agre Council.
+The licensee should state in the operating sche measures are to be put in place to control such access (b) Council the follo ulated entertainment especially presented for children, the will, where relevant representations have been made, require wing arrangements in order to control entry to and exit from the s to ensure their safety: (i) An adult member of staff to be stationed in the vicinity of every exit, subject to there being a minimum of one member of staff per 50 children or part thereof (ii) No child, unless accompanied by an adult, to be permitted in the front two rows of any balcony (iii) No standing to be permitted in any part of the auditorium during the performance Note The Council will expect these issues to be satisfactorily addressed in operating schedules.
 The Council will consider attaching conditions to licences and permissions to prevent harm to children.